 I’m of course not actually saying that my father was Mr. Wonderful.
 Probably no father is, but …it gives a nice feeling and I love the image of him as a tall man and a small man.
 We all are.

-One of my fathers hobbies was photography and through joining him in a photography course when I was around 14, my eyes were opened to this magic.
+One of my fathers hobbies was photography and through joining him in a photography course when I was around 13-14, my eyes was opened to this magic.

 I now have his old camera and images from winter-season whaling at South Georgia with his father, my grandfather (1930’s).
-Also from his time with the Norwegian police-troops in Sweden, where he fled to during the war.
-From playing in the orchestras of circuses, cruise-ships and theatre’s (late 40-50-60’s). and from the state military band in Oslo (Forsvarets stabsmusikkorps) he joined to get a steady gig (late 60-70-early 80‘s).
+Also from his time with the Norwegian police-troops in Sweden, where he had to flee to, during the second world war.
+From playing in the orchestras in Circuses, Cruise-ships and Theatre’s (late 40-50-60’s). and from the State Military band in Oslo (Forsvarets stabsmusikkorps) where he joined to get a steady gig (late 60-70-early 80‘s).
+Because of his war-service he became an officer there, a major.
+Obtained an ornamental sword and a good pension.